Published:

 Here's how to enable Intune Diagnostics:

-5. Configure the diagnostic settings to send logs to a Log Analytics workspace.
+3. Configure the diagnostic settings to send logs to a Log Analytics workspace or SIEM, storage account or event hub.

 Step 2: Use Azure Monitor